Mindgreppers/lifemaker_web/content/_index.md

   * Speak to us remotely through Lifeline
 * When the understanding will dawn, what is to be done will be known, and will also happen.
 * Tell others who feel the need for a change in their lives right away!
 Call out to our tribe!

+## A friendly Lifeline is here for you

+*Have a question?
+Facing any personal, familial or social issue?
+You can ask us or discuss with us anything relevant to Life.
+We shall together investigate how to solve your challenge.*
+Reach out to us through [Lifeline service](/lifeline) today!
+Our forum will be up soon.

 ## Call to the tribe